Wellthy/analytics-engineer-data-interviews/Instructions.md

 Data models can be configured and data tests and documentation can be added using YAML files.
 Click [here](https://docs.getdbt.com/docs/building-a-dbt-project/tests) for more information about dbt tests or [here](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) for more information about documentation.

 ## Scenario
-The Head of Product comes to the Data Team with the suspicion that drop-off rates for prospective members have been increasing over the last several months, meaning prospective members are stopping the signup process ..
+The Head of Product comes to the Data Team with the suspicion that drop-off rates for prospective members have been increasing over the last several months, meaning prospective members are quitting somewhere during the signup process and not creating Care Projects.
 One PM hypothesizes that this is due to a new page they added to the intake process last quarter, another thinks members are getting stuck on a confusing page.
 Before the Product Team makes any changes, the Data Team's Analyst needs to analyze event data from the Wellthy website and deliver their findings to the Product Team so they can make an informed decision on whether 1) there is even a problem, and, if so, 2) where and why the problem(s) is/are occurring.

+For this exercise, we define conversion as someone first creating a Wellthy account, then stepping through all the below steps to eventually create a Care Project:

+1. Create Wellthy Account
+2. Input Full Name
+3. Confirm Country of Residence
+4. Verify Eligibility
+5. Referral Source (How did you hear about Wellthy?)
+6. Tell us your Caregiving Goal
+7. Create Care Project

 ## Here are some of the business questions that analyst would like to be able to answer:
 * Which step in the Member Intake funnel has the largest dropoff?
-    * Is this dropoff consistent across our user base, or does it affect some groups more than others?
+    * Is this dropoff consistent across our user base, or does it affect some subsets of users more than others?
-* What percent of new signups make it through the project funnel (i.e., convert), from Creating Account to creating their first Care Project?
+* What percent of new signups make it through the Member Intake Funnel (i.e., convert), from Creating Account to their first Care Project?
     * How has this changed over time?
 * Do conversion rates vary across our clients?
-* Which pages in the Member Intake funnel are members most likely to skip?
+* Which pages in the Member Intake funnel are users most likely to skip?
-* What is the average amount of time a user is spending on each page in the signup flow?
+* What is the average amount of time a user is spending on each page in the Member Intake Funnel?

 ## Challenge
 An analytics engineer on the team has begun modeling event data out to allow the analyst to more easily answer these questions.
 The engineer has submitted a pull request (PR) for you to review.